-The first line of the serialized form must always be the prologue:
+The first line of the serialized form must always be the prologue if a prologue is present:

 '''

 <?xml version="1.0"encoding="utf-8"?>

+and the document content must always be enclosed.

 '''

 and the document content must always be enclosed in a single opening/ending tag, called the element root.